merni-ns/nstools/README.md

 C:\Users\Admin>
 ```
+The -8 argument is useful for manual telegramming (try it out).

 # Todo
 1. Add CL argument support to the RMB tool
 2. Make exe files for both tools?